abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of protection and anxiety in regard to this body, which is merely following its own course.
-We look after ourselves in reasonable ways but without attachment or clinging to a sense that *This is who I am; this is myself*.
-The body is basically a set of elements that is constantly, changing, moving, evolving, and transforming just like the world around us.
+We look after ourselves in reasonable ways but without attachment or clinging to a sense that *This is who I am; this is myself.* The body is basically a set of elements that is constantly, changing, moving, evolving, and transforming just like the world around us.